cromination/taddimus/web/wp-content/plugins/webp-converter-for-media/readme.txt

 Argument `$server_path` is the absolute server path to a directory or file.
 Inside the filters, you can apply more complicated rules as needed.

-Filters run before images are converted - they no longer support converted images.
-You have to delete them manually if they should not be converted.
+Changes to excluded directories and files take effect before images are converted - they do not affect already converted images.
+These images must be manually removed from the directory: `/wp-content/uploads-webpc/`.

 = Support for custom directories =